Datalore-ai/thesius-localgen-cli/README.md

 ## Workflow

-This diagram shows how Datalore takes a local file and an instruction, extracts and understands the content, and turns it into a structured dataset.
+This diagram shows how Thesius takes a local file and an instruction, extracts and understands the content, and turns it into a structured dataset.

 ![Deep Research Workflow](./assets/Local_File.png)